Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Experimental Details

+The results are presented in Figure~\ref{fig:results-fix-layer}, where we can observe that every baseline, at a fixed model architecture, shows a consistent upward trend on all four city networks.
+These results indicate that long-range dependency, rather than the parameter size, is the primary factor that contributes to the improvement of the model's performance.

-\paragraph{Neighborhood sampling.} As shown in Figure~\ref{fig:results-fix-layer}, when fixing the number of layers at $L=16$, the trend from $H=8$ to $H=16$ remains relatively flat, indicating an incremental performance gain.
-We attribute this phenomenon to the overlapped subgraphs from batched sampling method \texttt{NeighborLoader}, where the ego-networks of different seed nodes often share common supporting nodes.
+One may notice the trend from $H=8$ to $H=16$ remains relatively flat.
+We attribute this phenomenon to the overlapped subgraphs sampled from \texttt{NeighborLoader}, where the ego-networks of different seed nodes often share common supporting nodes.
 Consequently, if the number of layers $L$ exceeds $H$, the model can capture information from more distant hops beyond $H$, rather than being limited to a maximum of $H$ as expected.
 This effect is further amplified when using a large batch size (i.e., a large number of seed nodes) or a large number of hops (i.e. a large neighborhood size), as it increases the chance of overlapping ego-networks.
-Since the node label approximates eccentricity based on its 16-hop neighborhood, there is minimal additional information beyond the 16th hop.
 As a result, the performance remains similar between these two settings.

-\paragraph{Hyper-parameter selection.} We acknowledge that the results reported in Table~\ref{tab:results} may not reflect the models' optimal performance, as we only considered models with $L=H=\{2,4,8,16\}$ and a fixed \texttt{hidden\_size} of 32 in our experiments.
-It is likely that the baselines could achieve better performance with tuned hyperparameters (e.g., learning rate, weight decay, dropout, hidden size, etc.).
-Nevertheless, we emphasize once again that the primary goal of this work is to analyze the performance trends of each model when varying the number of layers and the number of hops in the sampled neighborhood.
-This approach incurs a high computational cost on large graphs, which restricts us from conducting extensive hyperparameter optimization, and we leave this potential exploration for future work.
+Note that this phenomenon is not a contradiction to our main claims, but rather a limitation, as we can not create perfect 8-hop subgraphs.

+\paragraph{Deeper depths beyond the ground-truth range.} While adopting a fixed ground-truth range prevents our long-range task from falling into an unbounded "the longer the communication path, the better the model performance" setting, we additionally benchmark GNNs with depths much deeper than the ground-truth task range (16th hop) here for a more complete analysis of the model’s behavior.
+In particular, we test GCN and GraphSAGE with depth=[32, 48, 64] on Paris, Shanghai, and L.A. under the same experimental settings (GTs are not tested here due to OOM at these depths), where results are presented in Figure~\ref{fig:deeper depths}.
+As expected, we can observe that both GNNs, even with residual connections and batch norm enabled, start to suffer from over-smoothing when model depth exceeds the ground-truth range of 16.